 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 In addition, if the customer's equipment requires repair, the repair crew will notify the customer and, if possible, restore the service wires by making temporary repairs, provided that the customer has authorized such, via a temporary service agreement.